SiliconLabs/wiseconnect/examples/featured/firmware_update/readme.md

 - In the Project pane, expand the **resources/defaults** folder and open the **sl_net_default_values.h** file.

-### STA instance related parameters
+### STA Instance Related Parameters

-- DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which Wi-Fi network that shall be advertised and Si91X module is connected to it.
+- DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which the Wi-Fi network shall be advertised.
+The Si91X module is connected to it.

   	```c
   	#define DEFAULT_WIFI_CLIENT_PROFILE_SSID               "YOUR_AP_SSID"